PAUL N. LUVERA

 The Attorney General hired him to act as lead trial counsel in a lawsuit against the tobacco industry on behalf of the state that ended in a record settlement after a two and a half year jury trial.
 He agreed to accept a request from the Washington D.C.
 Brady Center in a pro bono case to act as lead counsel against the gun industry in a lawsuit over the shooting deaths of multiple people by a sniper on the East Coast.
 In a case of national media attention, he sued the City of Tacoma for the murder of Crystal Brame, who was shot by her husband who was the Chief of Police of Tacoma.
 The result was a multi million dollar settlement with the creation of a domestic violence center and agreed changes in laws as well as new police policy for domestic violence.

-Paul Luvera has been named by his peers for listing in Best Lawyers in America every year since it began publication in 1978.
+Paul Luvera has been named by his peers for listing in Best Lawyers in America every year since it began publication in 1978 until his retirement in 2014.
 Best Lawyers has named him the “The Best Lawyer’s 2009 Seattle Personal Injury Litigator of the Year,” the first time the award has been made in Washington and again in 2011.
 Wyoming lawyer, Gerry Spence has asked him to teach at the Spence Trial Lawyer’s College each year since its creation.
 Spence has said about Luvera:

 “I have never in my many years met a man I admire as much as Paul Luvera.
 He has been a role model for me and for countless others…”